Coronavirus: Vaccine could be available by the autumn, RKI | DW | 12.08.2020

 Germany's top institute for infectious diseases has said it is "possible" there will be a COVID-19 vaccine "by autumn 2020."
 However, the RKI cautioned it might not be enough to bring a halt to the pandemic.

-Germany's Robert Koch Institute (RKI) said on Wednesday a COVID-19 vaccine could be available as early as the autumn but warned it may take longer to get the pandemic under control.
+Germany's Robert Koch Institute (RKI) said on Wednesday a COVID-19 vaccine could be available soon but warned it may take more than a few months to get the pandemic under control.

 "Preliminary projections make the availability of one or several vaccines seem possible by autumn 2020," the Robert Koch Institute said.